Skip to content

 What else is World Relief doing to help?

+For 80 years, World Relief has been at the forefront of supporting and serving refugees across the globe.
+Today, we boldly continue that legacy in partnership with the global church.
 After a person is displaced, they can either choose to return to their home, or they can resettle in a new location.
 However, for many, the option to return home is not a viable one, as drivers of displacement often last for generations.
 World Relief is currently serving displaced people across the globe in several ways:

-1. In DR Congo, a country that’s facing one of the world’s worst hunger crises, World Relief works with host communities and with displaced people who have returned home by providing agricultural training and farming supplies to help families grow crops to feed their families and sell the surplus in local markets to earn an income.
+1. In DR Congo, a country that’s facing one of the world’s worst hunger crises and renewed conflict in North Kivu , World Relief works with host communities and displaced people who have returned home by providing agricultural training and farming supplies to help families grow and sell crops to feed their families and fight food insecurity.

-1. Globally, World Relief serves refugees who have crossed the border into our international countries of operation, working with local partners to provide emergency aid to families living in temporary shelters.
+2. Globally, World Relief serves refugees who have crossed the border into our international countries of operation, working with local partners to provide emergency aid to families living in temporary shelters.

-1. In the U.S., World Relief partners with the U.S. government to resettle refugees.
-We also serve asylum seekers and other immigrants by providing community connections, legal services and other vital services like ESL classes, job training and more.
+3. In the U.S., World Relief partners with the U.S. government to resettle refugees.
+We also serve asylum seekers and other immigrants by providing community connections, legal services and other vital services like ESL classes, job training, trauma-informed mental health resources and more.

-1. In Sudan, South Sudan and DRC, World Relief serves internally displaced people by equipping local village peace committees and providing health, nutrition, WASH, education, agricultural programming and more.
+1. In Sudan, South Sudan and DRC, World Relief serves internally displaced people and host communities by equipping local village peace committees and providing health, nutrition, WASH, education, agricultural programming and more.

-1. World Relief also advocates for the vulnerable when injustice occurs.
+1. World Relief advocates for the vulnerable when injustice occurs.
 We believe speaking up along with the poor and oppressed is an important witness to a watching world about the character of Jesus.

 Mass displacement remains one of the largest and most challenging crises of our time — a truth that will take intentional coordination and investment between local and international communities, churches, governments and non-profit organizations to address.

 At World Relief, we believe Jesus came to earth to love the vulnerable.
 Jesus didn’t bring hope and salvation from a distance.
 Instead, he came to us, showed us love and suffered with us.
-Whether we are welcoming refugees and asylum seekers into our own communities or providing relief to those displaced overseas, we get to be the hands of feet of Jesus, sharing his love to a world in need.
+Whether we are welcoming refugees and asylum seekers into our own communities or providing relief to those displaced overseas, we get to be the hands and feet of Jesus, sharing his love to a world in need.

 Site Designed and Developed by 5by5 - A Change Agency